Eric Thomas Stokes: The Peasant Armed

-The book chapters discuss the Military dimension of British strategy and tactics, as well of Sepoy Rebels, the Peasant World and British Administration.
+The book chapters discuss the military dimension of the British response, as well of sepoy rebels, the peasant world and British administration.
 Stokes' own passion for the links between sepoy mutiny and civil rebellion in 1857, are explored in detail, with reference to Delhi region, Haryana countryside, Meerut District, Muzaffarnagar District and Saharanpur district.

 The India Connection

 Bayly notes that, "Stokes returned again and again to the peasant world of India, by whose color and vitality he had been enthralled when serving as a subaltern in the Indian Mounted Artillery during the War.
 He completed detailed work on the Delhi area after visiting India in 1975-6.
 This visit seemed to prove to him the vacuousness of the broad caste categories."

 Stokes and Caste as Category of Analysis

-Bayly mentions that the chapters in "The Peasant Armed", demonstrate a slow modification of the notion that caste was the key category of revolt or, in any simple sense, the basic unit of Indian rural society.
+Bayly mentions that the chapters in The Peasant Armed, demonstrate a slow modification of the notion that caste was the key category of revolt or, in any simple sense, the basic unit of Indian rural society.
 Anthropologists in Britain and America were themselves moving away from the monolithic view of caste.